sahusoftcom/eloquent-image-mutator/README.md

  ```
 ## Update Or Delete Images

-If you update a field with a new image the previously stored image is automatically deleted from the system.
+If you update a field with a new image the old image is deleted from the system.

 OR

-If you delete a record from a the table the image is automatically deleted.
+If you delete a record from a the table the image is deleted.

 ## Installation